JanThan/JanThan/README.md

 - 👋🏽 Hi, I’m Janith  👦🏽⚡

--  🔌
-This is my personal and active repository to keep a record of my past and present projects to date.
+This is my personal and somewhat active repository of past and present projects.
-I haven't been great at keeping a record, but stay tuned with the work to come!

 - 🌱 Of particular note
 You can find my route to learning machine learning.